Case Study – World-Class Noise Performance

 Test Platform

-Delta Diagnostics introduces a platform that enables rapid and cost-effective development of new diagnostic tests.
+Delta Life Science introduces a platform that enables rapid and cost-effective development of new diagnostic tests.
 This platform can be employed to swiftly respond to the demand for a new test, such as in the case of emerging epidemics.
-Delta Diagnostics’ biosensor technology, based on photonic integrated circuits, enables quantitative and extremely sensitive multi-biomarker detection in small patient samples in a matter of minutes.
+Delta Life Science’ biosensor technology, based on photonic integrated circuits, enables quantitative and extremely sensitive multi-biomarker detection in small patient samples in a matter of minutes.

 Antibody Test